MOFH-Dev/MOFHY-Lite-English/README.md

 - gogetssl

 ## SMTP
 Here are some widely used SMTP services.
-They have a free plan with some limitations though, most importantly they are compatible with MOFHY-Lite.
+They have a free plan with some limitations, although they are compatible with MOFHY-Lite.
 - [Mailgun](https://www.mailgun.com/)
 - [Sendinblue](https://sendinblue.com/)
 - [SendClean](https://sendclean.com/)